-What is Earthing/ Earthing System?
+What is Earthing / Earthing System?

-What is Earthing/ Earthing System?
+What is Earthing / Earthing System?

 In Electrical Engineering, earth or ground is the reference point in an electrical circuit from which voltages are measured, a common return path for electric current, or a direct physical connection to the earth.
 In an electrical installation, an earthing system or grounding system connects specific parts of that installation with the Earth’s conductive surface for safety and functional purposes.
 After explaining what earthing is, this article will focus on the purpose of earthing/grounding, good earthing practices (approved earthing) and the main components, design and functions of an earthing/ grounding system.

-Purpose of Earthing
+Purpose of a Grounding System

 Electrical circuits may be connected to ground (earth) for several reasons.
 Earthing serves as: